vgutta/NCI-DOE-Collab-Pilot1-Single-Drug-Response-Predictor/Pilot1/P1B3/README.md

 This example adds a locally-connected layer to the MLP and changes the optimizer and batch size.
 The locally connected layer is a convolution layer with unshared weights, so it tends to increase the number of parameters dramatically.
 Here we use a pooling size of 100 to reduce the parameters.
 This example also adds a batch normalization layer between any core layer and its activation.
 Batch normalization is known to speed up training in some settings.

 ### Preliminary performance
 During model training, a log file records the history of various metrics.
 The model with the best validation loss is saved in HDF5.
-Here are some examples of error distribution plots that are created whenever the model is improved.
+Here are some examples of error distribution plots that are created in a directory called "images" whenever the model is improved.

 ![Histogram of errors: Random vs Epoch 1](./images/histo_It0.png)